-From the grand boulevards of Paris to the palm tree lined beachfront in Nice, France is an incredibly diverse country with plenty of opportunities for those considering a gap year abroad.
-Whether you are taking in art at the Louvre, visiting majestic castles in the Loire Valley, lounging on the Riviera along the Mediterranean, or hitting the slopes in the Alps, one thing that will never disappoint is the food--France’s internationally acclaimed cuisine earned itself a spot on UNESCO’s “intangible cultural heritage” list in 2010.
+From the grand boulevards of Paris to the palm tree-lined beachfront in Nice, France is an incredibly diverse country with plenty of opportunities for those considering a gap year abroad.
+Whether you are taking in art at the Louvre, visiting majestic castles in the Loire Valley, lounging on the Riviera along the Mediterranean, or hitting the slopes in the Alps, one thing that will never disappoint is the food—France’s internationally acclaimed cuisine earned itself a spot on UNESCO’s “intangible cultural heritage” list in 2010.

 Another popular choice for those considering a gap year in France is teaching English.
 Most places hiring native English speakers in France usually require their employees to have TEFL or TESOL certification.
 If you do not have TEFL/TESOL certification, you may want to look into taking a course and getting certified.
 TEFL/TESOL certification courses are offered worldwide and online.
-There are a number of TEFL certification courses available in various cities in France including Paris, Toulouse, Lyon, Nice, and Montpelier.
+Several TEFL certification courses are available in various cities in France, including Paris, Toulouse, Lyon, Nice, and Montpelier.
 Once you pass the certification course (which usually lasts about a month), you can start applying for teaching jobs in France.

-Internships are another great way to improve your French and gain professional experience, not to mention they look very impressive on a resume.
+Internships are another great way to improve your French and gain professional experience, not to mention they look very impressive on a résumé.
 Internships are typically reserved for college and grad students and are seldom paid since they are usually done for school credit.
-Certain organizations like Cultural Embrace by API will help you find an internship placement in your field of interest and will guide you through the application process.
+Certain organizations like Cultural Embrace by API will help you find an internship placement in your field of interest and guide you through the application process.
 If you are considering getting an internship in France, you should have an intermediate to advanced level of French.

-Always address people who are not friends or family by the formal "vous."
+Always address people who are not friends or family by the formal “Vous.”
 Friends and close acquaintances are addressed by informal “tu.”

 When entering a store, always greet the employee with a “Bonjour.”
 When you leave, don’t forget to say “Au revoir.”
 Avoid wearing sweatpants and leggings in public unless you are going for a run.
 French people dress with style over comfort in mind, so definitely no wearing your pajamas while running out to buy the newspaper!